apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 }, 30 * 1000);
 ```

 And inside our main function, we load the sessions the same way we load an input.
-If they were not saved yet (the actor was not restarted), we instantiate them as an empty object.
+If they were not saved yet (the Actor was not restarted), we instantiate them as an empty object.

 ```js
 Apify.main(async () => {